chikimango/FEFSC/README.md

 # FEFSC
 Fire Emblem Fates: Support Coder

-A JavaFX program that assists in coding supports for Fire Emblem 3ds games
+FEFSC is a JavaFX program that assists in support coding for Fire Emblem Fates.
+It's meant to significantly speed up the amount of time it takes to manually code supports.

 # How to Compile